 Neem is a versatile medicinal tree.
 It is a wonder tree that is used for treatment of diseases for centuries.
 Various scientific studies done of Neem has supported the medicinal use of this evergreen tree.
 Neem leaves are easily available throughout the year.

 These contains various bioactive compounds such as Nimbinin, nimbandiol and have significant blood sugar lowering effect and thus useful in managing diabetes.
 The leaves are also effective in curing dermatitis eczema, acne, bacterial, fungal infections and other skin disorders.
 Neem leaves are general antiseptic.
 The leaves are good for blood circulation and blood purification.

 Neem leaves have antidiabetic, antihyperglycaemic, antifungal, antimalarial, antibacterial and antimicrobial properties.
 Neem leaves has emmenagogue (stimulate blood flow in the pelvic area and uterus; stimulate menstruation), anti-implantation, spermicidal, anti-sperm and antifertility effect.
 The oral administration of aqueous extract of neem leaves leads to decrease in fertility in mice.

-Neem leaves are used in treatment of innumerable diseases.
+Neem leaves are used in the treatment of innumerable diseases.

 Some of the common medicinal use of neem leaves are given below.

 - Blood purification, removing blood toxins, skin diseases